BernardGreenberg/NXSYS/Documentation/RelayLanguage.md

 ### Defining track, signals, and switches

-**USE TLEdit!**
+**Use TLEdit!**

-Documentation describing the track/panel layout forms, all from Version 1, was removed from here (they are all different, anyway).
+Documentation describing the track/panel layout forms, all from Version 1, was removed from here (they are all different now, anyway).
 With Version 2, you create track and panel layout with TLEdit, including all the traffic levers, random keys/controls, etc.  The forms are fairly straightforward, but you should never need to look at them.
 You must include the TLEdit-generated track layout with an `include` form, e.g.,

 			(include "GrandCentralLayout.trk")